Diagnosing and Treating Shortness of Breath

 The treatment depends on the cause and the duration of symptoms.
 For example, once it is clear if the problem is from the lungs or the airways, specific treatment like bronchodilators to relax the airways, may be prescribed.
 If the problem is due to anemia, a patient may need iron supplements.
 Avoiding asthma triggers, stopping smoking, using oxygen or enrolling in a pulmonary rehabilitation program will also be recommended in certain situations.
 Most patients will respond to simple interventions once the diagnosis is clear.

-Approved by Scientific and Medical Editorial Review Panel.
+Reviewed and approved by the American Lung Association Scientific and Medical Editorial Review Panel.
 Last reviewed June 14, 2016.